 * * *

 When I met my first DID client, it came out of the blue.
 I was more than a little startled when one minute I was talking with an adult client and the next minute I was talking to a gum-chewing 5-year-old.
 The best I knew to do was to go with my instincts and respond to the “child” that was in my office.
-All went well and eventually the child alter yielded to the adult.
-Beyond that, I had no idea what to do to help her and my clinical colleagues, psychologists and counselors with who I worked and knew were able to help me because they had no experience or training in working with DID clients either.
+All went well and eventually, the child alters yielded to the adult.
+Beyond that, I had no idea what to do to help her and my clinical colleagues, psychologists, and counselors with who I worked and knew were able to help me because they had no experience or training in working with DID clients either.
 So I began my search and found the International Society for the Study of Trauma and Dissociation (ISSTD).
 This organization is headed by top experts in the world on trauma and dissociation that provides training, workshops, webinars, as well as an active listserv where you can connect with the experts and others for advice and support.

 Since that time, much of my energy as a clinician has been devoted to learning how to work with this unique set of people who are survivors of trauma often severe and repeated.
 Without a doubt, I can say that working with DID clients can be complicated and requires commitment and patience.
 It pulls from all that we learned in graduate school and through years of working with clients about genuineness, acceptance, and non-judgment.
 It requires empathy, curiosity, creativity, and a willingness to be open-minded.
 It also requires the willingness to get specific training and to learn from others who have more experience with the work.
 But, in the end, it is worth the effort.
 Those DID clients who stay in therapy are some of the hardest working clients and the work with them can be among the most rewarding of clinical experiences.